mplutka/tm-bt-led/README.md

 **Note**: BLE intervals must be multiples of 1.25ms.
 Run `--listFps` to see valid options.

 ## Game specific settings

+### F1 2019-2025
+Enable UDP telemetry in the game settings.
+The telemetry is sent to port 20777 by default.

+**Important for F1 25:** You must set the **UDP Format** to **2024** or earlier in the game's telemetry settings.
+The 2025 format is not yet supported by the telemetry parser.

 ### Forza Horizon 4 and Forza Motorsport 7
 Please follow these tutorials and set port to 20127.
 Also make sure that you disable network isolation (checknetisolation command) as mentioned.